 |Photo courtesy of the Nanticoke Heritage Byway|

 Cannon’s past is shrouded in mystery.
 She was born in the mid 1760s.
 One account has her descended from a debauched English aristocrat, another as the daughter of a British or Canadian military officer living in Canada, where amazingly a wheelwright from Delaware just happened to be traveling, just happened to fall sick, only to be nursed back to health by the charming, teenaged Patty.
 Regardless of how they met, they married and ended up in Sussex County.

 They settled down on the Nanticoke River, near the Maryland border, and had two children.
 If so, she must have had twins or the two children in quick succession, because supposedly within just three years her husband was dead.
-Cannon would later confess that she had poisoned him.
+Cannon would later confess to poisoning him.
 Her nefarious activities probably started in the first decade of 1800s, when importing kidnapped Africans as slaves was outlawed.

-Cannon Hall was once a hang out of Patty's Johnson Gang; they hid their captives in the basement.
+Cannon Hall was once a hang out of Patty’s Johnson Gang; they hid their captives in the basement.
 Cannon Hall is conveniently located along the banks of the Nanticoke River and spitting distance from the Cannon Ferry (now the Woodland Ferry).
-The Nanticoke River provided Cannon and her gang hiding places and easy access to transportation.
-Cannon and her gang would often shackle their captives to trees on a river island, which is now underwater, until they had enough captives to make it worth shipping them down to North Carolina, where they'd start the trek inland or further south.
+Cannon and her gang would often shackle their captives to trees on a river island, which is now underwater, until they had enough captives to make it worth shipping them down to North Carolina, where they’d start the trek inland or further south.

 and may become a bed and breakfast inn in the future.